 You will find plenty of top attractions in the city while you roll your eyes at the Delhi travel guide map (Yes, you should have one handy).
 The beautiful city features some awe-strikingly amazing forts, spellbinding mosques and huge monuments built by the Mughals centuries ago.
 Most forts and monuments are settled amid lush green gardens allowing one to relax while alluring the architectural beauty of the place.
-Get to know the city and its people better, how about planning a New Year in Delhi with your friends?
+Get to know the city and its people better.
+How about planning a New Year in Delhi with your friends?
 Book your last minute flights now!

 Suggested Read: 7 Outstanding Places to Visit near Delhi in Winter

 Starting from Gurudwara Bangla Sahib, move on to exploring the famous Sacred Heart Cathedral and other historic Hindu temples in the area.
-Only 4 kilometers away is the most-visited and popular Jama Masjid, the terracotta-colored mosque standing since centuries now.
-It is a heaven for the travelers in search of peace in the chaotic Old Delhi.
+Only 4 kilometers away is the most-visited and popular Jama Masjid, the terracotta-colored mosque standing for centuries now.
+It is heaven for travelers in search of peace in the chaotic Old Delhi.
 The huge Red Fort, a monument of the 178th century is also close by.

 Do not forget to visit the ancient piece of architecture built by Qutb-ud-din Aibak – Qutub Minar.
-Another architectural spotlight in the old city is the Safdarjung Tomb, a breathtaking view of the Mughal style 18th century mausoleum will make you day.
+Another architectural spotlight in the old city is the Safdarjung Tomb, a breathtaking view of the Mughal style 18th century mausoleum that will make you day.
 The sandstone and marble tomb is one of the top attractions in Delhi.
-There are various other sites of attractions in the city which you can easily spot in a helpful Delhi guide book.
+There are various other sites of attractions in the city which you can easily spot in a helpful Delhi guidebook.

 Delhi – Places to Eat

 Food in Delhi is the next best thing you will find in the city after the exciting sightseeing.
 From American, Lebanese, Japanese to Indian, Italian and Mediterranean, One can find anything and everything in the world-class restaurants in Delhi.
-Not just the expensive yet succulent gourmet dishes, there are several eateries and food joint in both the old and new city where you can find mouth-watering street food without burning a hole in the pocket.
-Some of the well-known eateries and restaurants in the city include Indian Accent and Bukhara in Nizamuddin & Lodi Colony, Mughlai at Karim’s and Indian cuisine at Sita Ram Dewan Chand in Shahjahanabad (Old Delhi), Café Lota, Sana-di-ge in New Delhi and many more.
+Not just the expensive yet succulent gourmet dishes, there are several eateries and food joints in both the old and new city where you can find mouth-watering street food without burning a hole in your pocket.
+Some of the well-known eateries and restaurants in the city include Indian Accent and Bukhara in Nizamuddin & Lodi Colony, Mughlai at Karim’s and Indian cuisine at Sita Ram Diwan Chand in Shahjahanabad (Old Delhi), Café Lota, Sana-Di-Ge in New Delhi and many more.
 Even if you have booked business class flights with your colleagues for a meeting in the capital, spare some time to eat at these amazing places.

 Delhi – Places to stay

 When on a New Delhi Tour, one can find a long list of accommodation options suiting every kind of traveler.
 If you are a budget traveler or a backpacker, the hotels and lodges in the Paharganj district near the railway station could be a nice choice.
-In the recent times, various hostels for backpackers are also available in other areas of the city.
-Karol Bagh and Cannaught Place (CP) are also suitable for tourists willing to stay in the Central Delhi.
-Talking about the peaceful and sophisticated areas in the city, South Delhi has some of the popular luxury hotels, satisfactory bed & breakfasts and fantastic boutique hotels.
+In recent times, various hostels for backpackers are also available in other areas of the city.
+Karol Bagh and Connaught Place (CP) are also suitable for tourists willing to stay in Central Delhi.
+Talking about the peaceful and sophisticated areas in the city, South Delhi has some popular luxury hotels, satisfactory bed & breakfasts and fantastic boutique hotels.

 Delhi – Shopping hubs